OperationSpark/dice-app/README.md

 # Dice App
 Build a dice simulator using jQuery.

-This entire project should be built using jsbin.
-When you are done, save your project and send the unique URL to your instructor.
+This entire project should be built using jsbin and **only work in the HTML section.** When you are done, save your project and send the unique URL to your instructor.

 # Part 1: Create the Die